spark3557/IS436-TechLock/README.md

 ### Overview
 Employee database platform (EDP) is a web based platform that handles and manages the data and user profiles of the employees in an organization.
-The platform provides a centralized view of employee data, task management, and report generation, etc. EDP allows administrators and managers to manage employee profiles, assign and view tasks in an ordered dashboard.
+The platform provides a centralized view of employee data, and assist in their task management, etc. EDP allows employee to manage their profiles, and assign and view tasks in an ordered dashboard.
 With a focus on scalability and accessibility.

 ### Objectives